Skip to main content

 The amount outstanding at the end of each year is the result of adding to the amount outstanding at the start of that year the outstanding debts originated in the current year, called “annual debit," and subtracting any cancellations made in the year, either for revenue obtained as a consequence of collection activities or for other legally established causes.

-The outstanding debt, as of December 31, 2019, was 42,770 million euros, which represents an increase of 2.7 percent compared to December 31, 2018.
-The growth of outstanding debt is explained, in large part, by the entry of debts from other entities, related to debtors convicted of acts of terrorism (compensation to victims paid by the State).
-In 2019, there was an extraordinary charge for this concept of 1,300 million (more than 15 times the equivalent charge of the previous year), which to a large extent will end up being canceled in the future due to the obvious impossibility of collection.
+The outstanding debt, as of December 31, 2019, was €42.77 billion, which represents an increase of 2.7 percent compared to December 31, 2018.
+The growth in outstanding debt is largely explained by the inflow of debts from other entities, related to debtors convicted of acts of terrorism (compensation to victims paid by the State).
+In 2019, there was an extraordinary charge for this concept of 1.3 billion (more than 15 times the equivalent charge of the previous year), which will largely end up being cancelled in the future due to the manifest impossibility of collection.

 Outstanding debts in the payment period